-Element Current state Target state Subsidy-free pricing areas Over the past two pricing years improvements have been made to the pricing area cost allocations.
-RAB values are now used as the basis for allocating capital costs (using a mix of proxy allocators for opex).
+Element Current state Target state Subsidy-free pricing areas RAB values are used as the basis for allocating capital costs (using a mix of proxy allocators for opex).
 This results in each pricing area covering its direct costs and making some contribution to shared costs.
 No further changes required.
 Subsidy-free consumer groups Estimates are available for short-run avoidable costs and non-network standalone costs.
 These provide a partial picture of the subsidy free range.
 Pricing for each load group is within the assessed range.
 More complete estimates will be developed of the subsidy-free ranges at a consumer group level.
 As pricing levels are rebalanced, Aurora Energy will ensure revenue from each consumer group falls within the range.